The History of 12-Step Programs

 12-Step Support Groups

 The 12 steps are a roadmap to guide people along the path to sobriety.
-They include admitting one has a problem, taking moral inventory to making amends, and paying it forward.
-Many drug and alcohol rehab facilities will have 12-step meetings on site, so people new to recovery can become familiar with the process before leaving rehab.
+They include admitting one has a problem, taking moral inventory to make amends, and paying it forward.
+Many drug and alcohol rehab facilities will have 12-step meetings on-site, so people new to recovery can become familiar with the process before leaving rehab.